Strengthening Reform Initiatives in the Public Administration

-Lead executing agencies: Ministry of International Cooperation (MoIC), Ministry of Planning, Monitoring and Administrative Reform (MoPMAR), Central Agency for Organisation and Administration (CAOA), National Council for Human Rights (NCHR)
+Lead executing agencies: Ministry of Investment and International Cooperation (MIIC), Ministry of Planning, Monitoring and Administrative Reform (MoPMAR), Central Agency for Organisation and Administration (CAOA), National Council for Human Rights (NCHR)

-Since the popular uprising in 2011, Egypt has been facing major socio-political, economic and societal challenges.
-These are accompanied by high expectations among the people for comprehensive re-forms of state structures and processes.
-Above all, the citizens are demanding a more efficient public administration, as well as stronger protection and promotion of human rights, as well as sound and efficient coordination of development projects.
+Since 2011, Egypt has been facing major socio-political, economic and societal challenges.
+These are accompanied by high expectations among the people for comprehensive reforms of state structures and processes.
+Citizens are demanding a more efficient public administration, stronger protection and promotion of human rights, as well as sound and efficient coordination of development projects.

 Although respect for human rights is firmly enshrined in Egypt’s 2014 constitution, many of these rights have yet to be translated into national legislation or government practice.
-Established in 2003, the National Council for Human Rights (NCHR) is the key state institution for the protection and promotion of human rights in Egypt, and it acts as a bridge between citizens, civil society and the government.
+The National Council for Human Rights (NCHR) is the key national institution for protecting and promoting human rights and acts as a bridge between citizens, civil society and the government.
 The NCHR is mandated to monitor and report on the human rights situation in the country, advise the Egyptian government on its legislations and policies, receive and examine complaints from citizens, as well as foster greater awareness in Egyptian society.

-Selected public institutions perform their roles more effectively and in a manner more closely oriented to people’s needs.
+Selected public institutions perform their roles more effectively and in better response to needs.

 GIZ supports the Ministry of Planning, Monitoring and Administrative Reform (MoPMAR) and the Central Agency for Organisation and Administration (CAOA) in introducing an efficient human resources management system in the public administration.
 The partner institutions have piloted new structures and processes, both in-house and in four additional public institutions.
 With the support of GIZ, they are now sharing their experience in order to reform human resources management throughout the entire public administration.
 This includes, for example, introducing a performance-based career development system as well as clearly defined responsibilities and procedures.